Select travel dates to see prices

 The Sanctuary

-Currently there are roughly 250 different species of birds of which there are hundreds including Ostrich, Emu, Hawks, Owls, Pygmy Falcons, Blue and Crowned Cranes, Flamingos, Macaws, African Greys, Cockatoos, Amazons plus lots of other exotic parrots and garden birds!
+Currently, the sanctuary is home to around 250 bird species, including Ostriches, Emus, Hawks, Owls, Pygmy Falcons, Blue and Crowned Cranes, Flamingos, Macaws, African Greys, Cockatoos, Amazons, and many other exotic parrots and garden birds.

 Morning feeds start early at 07:00 and the day normally ends at 16:00 with lots of little breaks in-between.
-Volunteers take turns with "seed duty" on a weekly basis which is until 17:30.
+Volunteers may be asked to help out with "seed duty" on a weekly basis which is until 17:30.

 Your duties may include: